-This old fashioned butterscotch pudding recipe is a nostalgic treat.
+This homemade classic butterscotch pudding recipe is a nostalgic treat.
 If you think you don’t like butterscotch, it’s because you haven’t had the real deal.
 I think you’ll be pleasantly surprised by how delicious this pudding is the real deal.

 No boxes of mix here.
 We’re talking the marriage of caramelized sugar and browned butter with a dash of molasses.
 Real, homemade butterscotch pudding, friends!